TomasHubelbauer/modern-office-git-diff/doc/tasks.md

 - Run Git commit
 - Verify extraction directory has been created and text file matches

-## Make tests run on each commit in this repo

-Flesh out `hook/pre-commit-development.sh` to invoke both scripts.

 ## Utilize GitHub/GitLab CI on top of the pre-commit hook

 This is to capture online editor commits.

-## Fix `README.md` MarkDown links to hooks and use inline blocks for their names